NA-MIC/ProjectWeek/PW29_2018_London_Canada/README.md

 |22:00   |               |                 |                   |                  |

 ## Projects <a name="ProjectsList"/>

-Please fork and add your project page, then make a pull request.
-You can start from the blank template here: [Project Template](./Projects/Template/README.md).
+Please [follow these instructions](./Projects/README.md) to create a project page.
 For those new to Git who are daunted by this, you can email your project details to [Adam Rankin](mailto:arankin@robarts.ca) and he will add a project page for you.

 ### Virtual/Augmented Reality
 + [SlicerAR](./Projects/SlicerAR/README.md) (Adam Rankin)